 - (a) Only one application shall be filed for each injury.
-Duplicative applications are subject to summary dismissal. - (b) Upon filing an Application for Adjudication of Claim, the filing party shall concurrently serve a copy of the application and any accompanying documents on all other parties. - (c) When filing an amended application, the applicant shall indicate on the box set forth on the application form that it is an amended application. - (d) If the applicant is a minor or incompetent, the Application for Adjudication of Claim shall be accompanied by a Petition for Appointment of a Guardian ad Litem and Trustee. - (e) An applicant is not required to disclose their social security number.
-If an applicant discloses their Social Security number on the application, the Social Security number will be used solely for identification and verification purposes in order to administer the workers' compensation system except with the consent of the applicant, or as permitted or required by statute, regulation; or judicial order. - (f) Upon the filing of an initial application, the Workers' Compensation Appeals Board shall assign an adjudication case number and a venue.
-The case number and venue shall be indicated on a conformed copy of the application. - (1) If the party filing the application is unrepresented, the Workers' Compensation Appeals Board shall serve a conformed copy of the application on all parties and lien claimants on the proof of service to the application. - (2) If the party filing the application is represented, the Workers' Compensation Appeals Board shall serve a conformed copy of the application on the filing party or lien claimant.
-Upon receipt of the conformed copy of the application, the filing party shall forthwith serve a copy of the conformed application on all other parties and lien claimants.
+Duplicative applications are subject to summary dismissal. - (b) Upon filing an Application for Adjudication of Claim, the filing party or lien claimant shall concurrently serve a copy of the application and any accompanying documents on all other parties and lien claimants. - (c) When filing an amended application, the applicant shall indicate on the box set forth on the application form that it is an amended application. - (d) If the applicant is a minor or incompetent, the Application for Adjudication of Claim shall be accompanied by a Petition for Appointment of a Guardian ad Litem and Trustee.
+In those instances where the minor has the right of nomination, the nomination shall be included in the petition. - (e) An applicant is not required to disclose his or her their social security number.
+If an applicant discloses his or her their Social Security number on the application, the Social Security number will be used solely for identification and verification purposes in order to administer the workers' compensation system except with the consent of the applicant, or as permitted or required by statute, regulation, or judicial order. - (f) Upon the filing of an initial application, the Workers' Compensation Appeals Board shall assign an adjudication case number and a venue.
+The case number and venue shall be indicated on a conformed copy of the application. - (1) If the party or lien claimant filing the application is unrepresented, the Workers' Compensation Appeals Board shall serve a conformed copy of the application on all parties and lien claimants on the proof of service to the application. - (2) If the party or lien claimant filing the application is represented, the Workers' Compensation Appeals Board shall serve a conformed copy of the application on the filing party or lien claimant.
+Upon receipt of the conformed copy of the application, the filing party or lien claimant shall forthwith serve a copy of the conformed application on all other parties and lien claimants.